 Pews have locks and numbers on them.
-It’s believed families were able to reserve pews for the year for a small donation, and were able to lock their pews to keep their children from leaving!!!
+It’s believed families were able to reserve seats for the year for a small donation and were able to lock their pews to keep their children from leaving!!!

-Remember, the church is located at the end of Calhoun Street next to the May river.
-If you start your journey at the intersection Calhoun and May River Road, it’s about a 5 minute walk to the church.
-Along the walk you’ll come across many local businesses and restaurants.
-We recommend visiting Spartina 499, all of the art gallerias (you won’t be disappointed), and The Cottage for a little something to eat.
-If your children are with you, head over to the Distillery for food and drink.
-They have out side seating and plenty of room for the children to explore.
+Remember, the church is at the end of Calhoun Street next to the May River.
+If you start your journey at the intersection of Calhoun and May River Road, it’s about a 5-minute walk to the church.
+Along the walk, you’ll come across many local businesses and restaurants.
+We recommend visiting Spartina 499, the art galleries (you won’t be disappointed), and The Cottage for a little something to eat.
+If your children are with you, head to the Distillery for food and drink.
+They have outside seating and plenty of room for the children to explore.

-Surviving a war, hurricanes, bees and financial challenges, The Church of The Cross will forever be a part of Bluffton History.
+Surviving a war, hurricanes, bees, and financial challenges, The Church of The Cross will forever be a part of Bluffton’s history.